Drum kit: Effects cymbals

 All cymbals, other than rides, hi-hats, and crashes/splashes, are usually called effects cymbals when used in a drum kit, though this is a non-classical or colloquial designation that has become standardized.
 Most extended kits include one or more splash cymbals and at least one china cymbal.
 Major cymbal makers produce cymbal extension packs consisting of one splash and one china, or more rarely a second crash, a splash, and a china, to match some of their starter packs of ride, crash, and hi-hats.
 However, any combination of options can be found in the marketplace.

 Sabian O-zone "vented" crash cymbal.

 Some cymbals may be considered effects in some kits but "basic" in another set of components.
-Likewise, Ozone crashes have the same purpose as a standard crash cymbal, but are considered to be effects cymbals due to their rarity, and the holes cut into them, which provide a darker, more resonant attack.
+Likewise, O-zone crashes have the same purpose as a standard crash cymbal, but are considered to be effects cymbals due to their rarity, and the holes cut into them, which provide a darker, more resonant attack.
+Many drummers use cymbal stacks which is the practice of stacking multiple cymbals, usually effects cymbals, splashes or crashes, on top of each other which creates a short, sharp sound, sometimes reminiscent of a hand clap or hi-hat.